 Professional drivers of automobiles, vans, or limousines face similar dangers that truck drivers see out on the road.
 Working long hours can cause fatigue, which increases the chance making a mistake in traffic.
 In addition to traffic accidents, the threat of violence and robbery for money held by the driver can make driving passengers for money one of the most dangerous jobs in America.
 Similar to truck drivers though, life insurance companies are generally willing to take on the risks of a taxi driver with little additional concern for the job’s hazardous reputation.

 Notably absent from the top 10 list of deadliest jobs are military personnel, police, and firemen.
 We receive numerous calls from the proud men and women who serve in our military, as well as our nation’s fire and police departments, concerned that they will be declined for life insurance due to their occupations.
 However, outside of rare circumstances, military personnel; along with police and fire civil servants, can purchase affordable life insurance at top-tier rates if otherwise eligible!

 Now don’t panic just yet if your occupation has made the top ten list of most hazardous occupations by Forbes.
 We have personally insured a number of occupations on (and off) the top 10 llist with no hassle at all.
 Life insurance companies have seen it all from circus trapeze artists to snake milkers.
 If you are having trouble finding affordable life insurance due to your high-risk job, request a quote today and one of our veteran agents will review your options.

 The life insurance companies will take a nuanced approach to underwriting your occupation.
 For example, a truck driver who delivers non-hazardous materials is less of a risk than a truck driver hauling explosive materials.
 The life insurance companies will consider these details in order to determine if you have a truly hazardous occupation that would otherwise affect your life insurance rates.

-Most of the of occupational hazards that the life insurance companies are concerned about often (but not always) have some relationship to the following risks.
+Most of the of occupational hazards that the life insurance companies are concerned about often (but not always) have some relationship to the following cause of death.
 Please note that the following list is not exclusive: